-The tribe can by resolution alter the order of preferences.
+The Tribe can by resolution alter the order of preferences.
 25 U.S.C. § 1915(c).
-The tribe's preference should then be followed as long as it is still the least restrictive setting appropriate to the needs of the child.
+The Tribe's preference should then be followed as long as it is still the least restrictive setting appropriate to the needs of the child.

-Good cause to depart from the placement preferences must be shown by clear and convincing evidence, on the record or in writing, and be based on one or more of the following factors:
+A party seeking to depart from the placement preferences must show by clear and convincing evidence, on the record or in writing, that there is 'good cause' to depart from the placement preferences.
+The court's determination of good cause must be made on the record or in writing and be based on one or more of the following factors:

-- The request of the Indian child's parent; - Request of the child of sufficient age and capacity; - Ability of placement to maintain sibling attachment; - The "extraordinary physical, mental, or emotional needs" of the child; and - The unavailability of a suitable placement (despite a diligent search and active efforts to locate one).
-25 C.F.R. § 23.132(b), (c).
+- The request of the "Indian child's" parent; - Request of the child of sufficient age and capacity; - Ability of placement to maintain sibling attachment; - The "extraordinary physical, mental, or emotional needs" of the child; and - The unavailability of a suitable placement (despite a diligent search and active efforts to locate one).
+25 C.F.R. § 23.132(b)-(c).

 Neither the relative socioeconomic status of a placement nor ordinary bonding flowing from time spent in a non-preferred placement made in violation of ICWA will support deviation from preferences.
-25 C.F.R. § 23.132(d), (e).
+25 C.F.R. § 23.132(d)-(e).